SasaKaranovic/USB-Power-supply-Active-Load-Tester/README.md

 # USB Power supply Active Load Tester

 USB Power supply Active Load Tester or short PAL Tester is unit designed for testing the quality of the power supplies.
 Idea was to create low-cost precise device for simultaneous measurement of Voltage and Current draw from the device under test.
 This is one of my weekend projects that I have decided to release to the public.
-If you are interested in my other projects you can see them on [my homepage].
+If you are interested in my other projects you can check them out on [my homepage].

 ### Device Features:
 - Open Source and Open Hardware